June 28, 2023

 Data protection compliance is a gradual, step-by-step process.
 Simply drafting a Privacy Policy or encrypting data without a clear map of how to manage data or where to safely store data collected by your company is a bad idea.
 It’s better to consider an action plan:

-2. Internal Policies, Technical and Organisational Protection.
 Based on your initial assessment, you can start drafting relevant Data Protection Policies and Security Policies and set a procedure for answering data requests from your users.
 From a technical perspective, cover each data operation by protective measures that prevent a data breach: ensure that you control who can access the data, by two-factor authentications for example.
-Where applicable, encrypt and mask the data, use antivirus and firewall softwares, and monitor possible threats to data security.
+Where applicable, encrypt and mask the data, use antivirus and firewall software, and monitor possible threats to data security.

-3. Privacy Kit: User Interface and Privacy Policies.
 How you interact with users on your website or application is also important.
 For that, we suggest using a Privacy Bundle, a standardised solution consisting of the Privacy Policy, Cookie Policy, and guidance on a privacy-friendly user interface.
-For B2B startups, it also includes a Data Processing Agreement to protect data of client companies;
+For B2B startups, it also includes a Data Processing Agreement to protect data of client companies.

-4. Data Protection Training.
 Spread privacy culture within your team since human error is the number one cause of personal data breaches.
-Familiarise your employees with basic privacy concepts and train them to perform their duties in data protection compliance;
+Familiarise your employees with basic privacy concepts and train them to perform their duties in data protection compliance.

-5. Data Processing Agreement.
 Manage relationships with partner companies that receive customer data from you and sign appropriate data protection agreements.
-Another critical point is international transfers: if your partners or suppliers are located in another country, this will require additional contractual safeguards, such as Standard Contractual Clauses;
+Another critical point is international transfers: if your partners or suppliers are located in another country, this will require additional contractual safeguards, such as Standard Contractual Clauses.

 Privacy compliance is not just about measures - it is about the mindset of you and your company.
 If you treat it as a company value, data protection becomes your competitive advantage, and we highly recommend all businesses start seeing it this way.